 Developers who want the most powerful AI editing experience

-โœ… Cursor โ€” Composer, multi-file editing, and deeper codebase context
+โœ… Cursor โ€” Composer, multi-file editing, .cursorrules, deeper context

 Budget-conscious individual developers